kshootmania/ksm-chart-format/kson_format.md

     long_event:   dictionary<(uint|ByPulse<dictionary<string>>)[][2]>? // audio effect invocation (and parameter changes) by long notes
 }
 ```
+- Note: `def` is an array of key-value pairs to preserve the order in which the user created the definitions, ensuring a stable order during editing and processing.
 - Note: `y` (pulse number) of `long_event` should be in the range `[y, y + length)` of an existing long FX note on the corresponding lane; otherwise, the event is ignored.
 - Example for `audio.audio_effect.fx.param_change`/`audio.audio_effect.laser.param_change`:
     ```